datasciencemasters/go/README.md

 [Follow me on Twitter @clarecorthell](http://bit.ly/clarecorthelltwitter)

-## The Open-Source Data Science Masters
+## The Open-Source Data Science Masters - Extending the comment to commit and send a pull request

 The open-source curriculum for learning Data Science.
 Foundational in both theory and technologies, the OSDSM breaks down the core competencies necessary to make data useful.